UD Condor: Fourth generation (2010–2017)

-Fifth generation (2017-2024)
+Fifth generation (2017–2024)

 The fifth generation Condor is a rebadged Isuzu Forward.

 On 28 July 2017, as part of its transition from UD Trucks to Isuzu, the fifth generation Condor was introduced.
 It is now a rebadged version of the Isuzu Forward, with unique front fascia and new cab.

 Sixth generation (2024–Present)

-The next generation UD Condor due for a redesign was announced by the press on January 24, 2024.
+The sixth generation UD Condor was announced to the press on January 24, 2024.
 The fully redesigned UD Condor went on sale days later.
+It remains a rebadge of the Isuzu Forward which was updated simultaneously.